Skip to content

 Using @app.stream

 @app.stream eliminates the boilerplate of opening a port, wiring a callback, and tearing everything down on shutdown.
-Register a StreamablePort[T] adapter once, write a handler that iterates a Stream[T], and the framework handles the rest.
+Register a StreamablePort[T] adapter once, write a handler that iterates a Stream[T], and the framework handles lifecycle, DI, and persistence.

 Prerequisites